thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 dapr run -f .
 ```

-All three services will run at the same time and log events at the same terminal window.
+All five services will run at the same time and log events at the same terminal window.

 ## Next steps